Hosting your own SMP Server

 • Require a password to create new messaging queues?

-Enter r or your arbitrary password to password-protect smp-server, or n to disable password protection.
+Press Enter or enter your arbitrary password to password-protect smp-server, or n to disable password protection.

 • Enter server FQDN or IP address for certificate (127.0.0.1):